What Is the CFP Exam?

 Who Takes This Exam?

-The CFP certification is the standard credential for financial planners who work directly with individuals and families.
-Typical candidates include financial advisors at wealth management firms, independent financial planners, bank-based advisors, and insurance professionals expanding into comprehensive planning.
+The CFP is the standard credential for planners who work directly with individuals and families.
+The typical candidate is a financial advisor at a wealth management firm, an independent planner, a bank-based advisor, or an insurance professional moving into comprehensive planning.

-Many candidates come from backgrounds in finance, accounting, or business and have several years of industry experience before sitting for the exam.
-Career changers from related fields (accounting, insurance, banking) also pursue the CFP as a way to formalize their planning expertise.
+Many come from finance, accounting, or business and carry several years of industry experience before they sit.
+Career changers from related fields (accounting, insurance, banking) also pursue the CFP to put a formal stamp on their planning work.

-The CFP Board requires candidates to complete a CFP Board-registered education program before sitting for the exam, which means most candidates have completed structured coursework in all eight domains prior to their exam attempt.
+The CFP Board requires you to finish a CFP Board-registered education program before sitting, so most candidates have already worked through structured coursework in all eight domains by the time they show up on exam day.

 Exam Structure and Format